Pakillo/template/README.md

 to facilitate collaboration and promote reproducibility.

-### How to use this package:
+### How to use this template:

-You can install the package using `devtools::install_github("Pakillo/template")`, but you don't need to install to use it as a template.
-I outline the basic steps below.
-It is important to check that at least `knitr`, `rmarkdown` and `devtools` are properly installed to run the whole workflow.
+You can install the package using `devtools::install_github("Pakillo/template", dependencies = TRUE)`, but it is not required if using this simply as a template for new projects.
+It is important, however, to check that at least `knitr`, `rmarkdown` and `devtools` are properly installed to run the whole workflow.
+I outline the basic steps below:

 1. In RStudio, create new project from version control (clone Git repository).
 The repository url is `https://github.com/Pakillo/template`.
 Choose your project name and folder location.

-2. If you want to use [`packrat`](http://rstudio.github.io/packrat/) to ensure that your results will be reproducible in the future, or stop using git for version control, go to Project options in RStudio.
+2. If you want to stop using git for version control, or use [`packrat`](http://rstudio.github.io/packrat/) to ensure that your results will be reproducible in the future, go to Project options in RStudio.

 3. Update `DESCRIPTION` file and `template-package.R` with the name and info of your research project.